Backing up Computer Files

-- Software List - Create a list of all software you currently use.
-That way if you move rooms/campuses or your computer is imaged you will have a list of what you need on your new machine.
-To see what software is currently on your computer go to:
+- Software List - Create a list of all software you currently use so that you know what needs to be added back to your new computer.
+To see what software is currently on your computer:

 - Click the Start button in the lower left corner of your computer

 - Make a list of the software that you will need installed on a new machine.
 All Microsoft products are already on the image.